sonic-net/SONiC/doc/mgmt/SONiC_OC_MGMT_Interface_HLD.md

 ### 1.1.1 Functional Requirements

-1. Provide CLI, REST and GNMI support for configuring and displaying physical and management interfaces attributes.
+1. Provide CLI, REST and gNMI support for configuring and displaying physical and management interfaces attributes.
-2. Enhance existing implementation of interfaces yang to include physical and management interfaces handling.
+2. Enhance existing implementation of interfaces YANG to include physical and management interfaces handling.
 3. Enhance existing top level show commands for interfaces to include physical and management interfaces details too.

 ### 1.1.2 Configuration and Management Requirements
-1. Provide CLI/GNMI/REST support for configuring Physical and Management interfaces attributes.
+1. Provide CLI/gNMI/REST support for configuring Physical and Management interfaces attributes.
-2. Provide CLI/GNMI/REST support for show Physical and Management  interfaces attributes/parameters.
+2. Provide CLI/gNMI/REST support for show Physical and Management  interfaces attributes/parameters.

 ### 1.1.3 Scalability Requirements
 N/A
 ### 1.1.4 Warm Boot Requirements
+N/A
 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach
 Will be enhancing the management framework backend and transformer methods to add support for Physical and  Management interfaces Handling.